FreakC-Foundation/FreakC/TUTORIAL.md

 	Line 3
 	endfunc[]

-It sucks right?
-So now we have a better solution: Creating a variable that contains a newline.
-It can be done like this:
+You can also implement something like this:

 	enb_delay[]
 	var[] n=sad^